ringcentral/google-forms-notification-add-in/README.md

 Go to [RingCentral Developer Portal](https://developers.ringcentral.com/) and [create a notification add-in app](https://developers.ringcentral.com/guide/basics/create-app).

 On app creation page, please:
-- Tick on Interactive Messages and fill in Outbound Webhook URL with `https://xxxx.ngrok.io/interactive-messages`
-- Copy Shared Secret and fill in for `IM_SHARED_SECRET` in above `.env` file
 - Tick on 'This app can be installed via web' and fill in `https://xxxx.ngrok.io/setup`

 ### Step.6 Start Local Server and Client